-Indeed by September 2017 the market capitalization of Bitcoin and Ethereum - a cryptocurrency using smart contracts and also a platform to launch Initial Coin Offerings (ICOs) - alone was about $65bn and $28bn, respectively.
+Indeed by September 2017 the market capitalisation of Bitcoin and Ethereum - a cryptocurrency using smart contracts and also a platform to launch Initial Coin Offerings (ICOs) - alone was about $65 billion and $28 billion, respectively.

-This is the size of a large cap stock in the US, yet the end-of-sample median market capitalisation across the 14 cryptocurrencies, which made up 85 per cent of the total market capitalisation of cryptos, was about $850m, which is more the size of a small cap stock.
+This is the size of a large cap stock in the US, yet the end-of-sample median market capitalisation across the 14 cryptocurrencies, which made up 85 per cent of the total market capitalisation of cryptos, was about $850 million, which is more the size of a small cap stock.

 I compared the cryptos with standard asset classes, like corporate bonds, equities, treasuries and commodities.
 The only thing that is slightly related is gold and everything else is uncorrelated.